MarceloFRSilva/MarceloFRSilva.github.io/pages/resume.md

 I've participated in an hackaton, **TecStorm 19** in Lisbon.
 My team reach the final.
 I was a hard weekend, but it was worth it, we learned things that our courses didn't covered.

+I'm currently creating a CTF Team with 2 friends.
+We are the [3 Bit Squad](https://3bitsquad.github.io/webpage/).

 I love sports and have been doing them for all my life.

 I started as a **swimmer** but was forced to quit due to medical reasons.